 All our hard hats are tested and certified to meet AS/NZS 1801:1997: Occupational Safety Helmets.
 This Standard sets out the specific requirements for protective helmets to protect the wearer from falling objects and hazards in the workplace.
 Look for these symbols which indicate the product has been passed by an approved testing agency:

 ESKO TUFF NUT helmets have a sticker on which the date of issue to the wearer should be filled out.
-Australian/NZ Standard AS/NZ 1800:1998 states: "
+The Australia/NZ Standard 1800:1998 states:

 At the time of issue to the wearer, the helmet should be marked with the issue date.
 Field tests have shown that generally, helmet shells have a life of at least 3 years from the time of issue.
 Components of harnesses may deteriorate more rapidly in service and harnesses should, therefore, be replaced at intervals not longer than 2 years.